Buttery, rich peppermint shortbread cookies that everyone in your family will love. Easy preparation — slice and bake!

 Monday I gushed about my love for REAL butter and breakfast cookies.
 Today I’m bringing you more butter love with one of my favorite types of cookies — shortbread.

-It might have a little to do with how easy they are to make (SO easy), but it also has a lot to do with the rich buttery taste and the melt-in-your-mouth texture.
+It might have a little to do with how easy these cookies are to make (SO easy), but it also has a lot to do with the rich buttery taste and the melt-in-your-mouth texture.
 I really just adore shortbread.
 I’ve made a lot of fun versions, some even with cream cheese.

 Make the dough ahead of time.
 These shortbread cookies are slice-and-bake cookies.
 Simply put, you can whip up a batch of the dough, form it into a log, and throw it in the freezer.
 I have a bunch of these convenient slice and bake cookie recipes.